Vanlightly/openmessaging-benchmark-custom/driver-kafka/deploy/apache-kafka/DEPLOYMENT.md

 ### 1) Deploy servers (Terraform)

+There are a number of deployments in the `deploy/terraform` directory:
+- `ebs-gp3-drive`
+- `local-nvme-drive`

+Choose which type of drive you want.
 Configure the `terraform.tfvars` according to your needs.
-You will need to ensure there is enough hardware for the clients to match the desired load.
+There is an example tfvars file in each of the above directories.

 Example `terraform.tfvars`: